-Professional development has focused on instructional strategies that meet a diverse range of learners, with attention to purposeful lesson plans with clearly defined learning outcomes tied to assessments to measure efficacy of instruction and to reach a diverse range of learners in combo classrooms.
+Professional development has focused on instructional strategies that meet a diverse range of learners, with attention to purposeful lesson plans with clearly defined learning outcomes tied to assessments to measure efficacy of instruction and to reach a diverse range of learners.

 Describe the overall effectiveness of the strategies/activities to achieve the articulated goal as measured by the school.
-Teachers are working hard to build the capacity of students to attend to lessons.
-Online assessment scores (such as STAR and FRECKLE) show that overall students are on target for progress, though a few are not at the accelerated rate needed to see progress desired.
-MTSS team meetings are focused on developing systematic strategies for both Universal and Tier interventions.
+MTSS team meetings are focused on developing systematic strategies for both Universal and Tiered interventions.